heydevanand/Learn2Contribute/documentation/content-contribution.md

 Your contributions to our project are greatly appreciated, and we value your commitment to creating high-quality content.
 Thank you for helping us build a valuable resource for our community.

-If you have questions or need assistance, please reach out to us through GitHub discussions or by opening an issue.
+If you have questions or need assistance, please reach out to us through [GitHub Discussions](https://github.com/rishikeshsamant/Learn2Contribute/discussions) or by opening an issue.